 Dear moderately successful professional athlete:

 I've always liked trash talking.
 Admired it, really.
 If you're between the ages of 18 and 39, it's part of our generation.
-It's all we've ever known when it comes to competition.
-We're the children spawned by the greatest trash-talking movie of all time, White Men Can't Jump.
+It's all we've ever know when it comes to competition.
+We're the children spawned by the greatest trash talking movie of all time, White Men Can't Jump.
 For the most part, it's in our DNA now.
 We can't resist.

 But seriously, moderately successful professional athlete, please heed this advice.

-That means you, Philip Rivers, who had the gall to taunt, tease and, in general, completely spaz out in front of Colts fans Sunday after the San Diego Chargers defeated defending Super Bowl champion Indianapolis.
+That means you, Philip Rivers, who had the gall to taunt, tease, and, in general, completely spaz out in front of Colts fans this weekend after San Diego defeated defending Super Bowl champion Indianapolis.

-That means you, Patrick Crayton, and you, too, Marion Barber, two Dallas Cowboys who pounded their chests so much in the first half, they seemed completely exhausted and unable to perform basic tasks such as running and catching in the fourth quarter of Dallas' loss to the New York Giants on Sunday.
+That means you, Patrick Crayton, and you, too, Marion Barber, two Dallas Cowboys who pounded their chests so much in the first half, they seemed completely exhausted and unable to perform basic tasks like running and catching in the fourth quarter of Dallas' loss to the Giants.

-Even you, Rory Sabbatini, golfer from South Africa, who had the temerity last year to call out Tiger Woods, a man who probably could beat you with a 7-iron, 3-wood, wedge and putter if he thought it was worth his time.
+Even you, Rory Sabbatini, golfer from South Africa, who had the temerity to call out Tiger Woods earlier this year, a man who could probably beat you with a 7-iron, 3-wood, wedge and putter if he thought it was worth his time.

 Meanwhile, everyone watching on television can see that Hester got tripped by his own man.

 Enough.
-We're instituting the Two Pro Bowl Rule.
+We're instituting the Two Pro Bowl rule.
 Until you've made it to two Pro Bowls, you're not allowed to dance or jaw with anyone.
 In baseball, don't stare down the pitcher after a long home run unless you've got a pair of All-Star appearances under your belt.
-Don't pop off at the AT&T; Family Plan Open unless you've got a couple of major trophies in your case.
+Don't pop off at the AT&T Family Plan Open unless you've got a couple majors under your belt.

 Otherwise, it's awkward.
 It's ridiculous.
 It's like watching overweight people dance at a wedding.
 We're not laughing and cheering with you, dude.
 Trust me.